DjordjeVuckovic/learn-k8s/autoscaling/README.md

 - Different applications have different requirements, one app is fine running on 90% CPU but other app will throttle requests on 40% CPU usage.
 - Some applications may have specific requirements that cannot be met by the native HPA, so you need custom strategy based on app requirements.
-- Good approach is to use custom client metrics.
+- Good approach can be to use custom client metrics.
 - There is 4 golden signals that you can use to scale your pods:
 ```text
 Latency